Phlogistique/Muniq/README.md

 strategies:

 * Noop: does not detect any pattern
-* Big-to-small: Always use the longest patterns
+* Big-to-small: Always use the longest patterns (todo)
-* Small-to-big: Always use the smallest patterns
+* Small-to-big: Always use the smallest patterns (todo)
 * Efficiency-first: Always use the patterns that result in the list being the most shortened.
-* Brute-force: Find the shortest description, no matter the cost.
+* Brute-force: Find the shortest description, no matter the cost (todo)